 Daily monitoring is a necessary proactive measure if you want to lessen the potential damage to your finances that can result from a data breach.
 You can also set up transactional monitoring with your bank, which allows you to receive notifications for every transaction made on your card or transactions made over a certain dollar amount.

 Checking your credit score can also help you spot identity theft, because fraud isn’t limited to stolen credit card information.
 If you notice a huge unexpected drop in your credit score, that’s a sign you need to look into how your personal information has been used lately.
 (There are many resources — free and paid — for checking your credit scores.
-Credit.com offers a free tool that includes your credit scores, updated monthly.)
+Credit.com offers a free tool that includes your credit scores, updated every 14 days.)

 As for the credit card security debate: Levin noted that the often-touted chip and PIN technology wouldn’t have helped in this case, because the data was supposedly stolen from online transactions.
 In the end, it’s really up to you to protect yourself from the harm of data breaches.